hamdivazim/Django-Made-Easy/README.md

 ```

 The program will then setup a virtual environment and install django to it.
 It will also make a django project for you to work in so you can save time and make things simple.

+## Contributing
+Django Made Easy hasn't been tested on MacOS and Linux and it would be great if someone could point out any bugs on other operating systems or general bugs/improvements.